 The TAPS option seeks to animate the intersection of theory and practice in the arts.
 The program requires its students to develop facility in at least one component of theater or performance practice (e.g., directing, writing, devising, acting, choreography, production design, dramaturgy, etc.) while gaining fluency in the critical analysis of that practice and in the field generally.

 MAPH students choosing the TAPS program option must complete the following courses:

 - One course designated to fulfill either the theory or history core requirement in TAPS (see the TAPS DGS or MAPH liaison for a list of these courses)

 - Three elective courses in theater and performance studies, of which one or two—depending on the student’s professional ambitions—will have a significant practice-based component (e.g., TAPS courses such as advanced acting, directing, dramaturgy, choreography or design; courses in Visual Arts such as video, experimental animation, writing for performance; or similar courses in Music and Creative Writing)

 Students in the TAPS option are expected to participate in the TAPS graduate workshop.
 The TAPS workshop brings together students, faculty and invited guests to discuss work in progress as well as current developments in the wider field of theater and performance studies.

 MA Thesis Requirements

-Students who successfully complete the TAPS option will be invited to hold a summer internship in Chicago (e.g., through UChicago Performance Lab, Court Theatre, or one of our other partners), affording the student an entry into the city’s professional theater and performance community.
+Students who successfully complete the TAPS option are invited to explore holding a summer internship in Chicago (e.g., through UChicago Performance Lab, Court Theatre, or one of our other partners), affording the student an entry into the city’s professional theater and performance community.